 Origins of Tortilla Soup

 Not a lot is known about the origins of tortilla soup.
 However, the thing that’s known for sure is that it’s from Mexico.
 More specifically, in the Mexico City area of Mexico.
 The most traditional soup is made just like it is still to this day.
-Of course, my version is plant based and cruelty-free, so it definitely differs from the traditional without losing one ounce of flavor and yum!
+Of course, my version is pure vegetarian, plant based and good for you, so it definitely differs from the traditional without losing one ounce of flavor and yum!

 How to Make Vegan Tortilla Soup